norbertforman/purty-color-picker/README.md

 TODO: Write usage instructions here

+## Browser Support

+For modern browsers (IE10+ and recent versions of Chrome, Safari, Firefox), mostly due to the use of CSS3 linear gradients.
+Support for older browsers should be possible with a few modifications.

-## Development
+## Dependencies

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Requires [jQuery](https://github.com/jquery/jquery) or [Zepto](https://github.com/madrobby/zepto) with core and event modules.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/purty-color-picker.
+Bug reports and pull requests are welcome on GitHub at https://github.com/norbertforman/purty-color-picker.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).